Fitness to drive

 It depends what effect the medication has on your ability to drive.
-It is illegal to drive or attempt to drive if your ability to do so is impaired by drugs, including prescribed medication for a mental health problem.
-You should ask the doctor who prescribed your medication whether it is likely to affect your ability to drive.
+It's illegal to drive or attempt to drive if your ability to do so is impaired by drugs.
+This includes prescribed medication for a mental health problem.
+You should ask the doctor who prescribed your medication whether it's likely to affect your ability to drive.

-If you are taking your medicine as directed by your doctor and your driving is not impaired then you are not breaking the law.
+If you're taking your medicine as directed by your doctor and your driving is not impaired then you aren't breaking the law.
 Check the leaflet that comes with your medicine for information on how it might affect your driving.
 You may wish to avoid driving while taking this medicine until you know how it affects you.

-It is also an offence to drive, attempt to drive, or to be in charge of a motor vehicle with a specified controlled drug in the body above a certain limit.
+It is an offence to drive, attempt to drive, or to be in charge of a motor vehicle with a specified controlled drug in the body above a certain limit.

 Some of the drugs affected by this offence are prescribed for mental health problems – for example:

 The police have powers to test and arrest drivers who are suspected of driving having taken any of these drugs in excess of the specified levels.
 You will only commit the offence if, when you drive, the amount of the drug in your blood exceeds a certain limit.

-The Department of Transport has published guidance for healthcare professionals which emphasises that a person who is prescribed any of the above listed drugs is unlikely to be in breach of the law.
+The UK government has published guidance for healthcare professionals.
+This emphasises that a person who is prescribed any of the drugs listed above is unlikely to be in breach of the law.
 This is because the levels specified in the law are higher than the dosage which is usually prescribed.